RefactoringTools/docs/wrangler/wls/wrangler_language_server.markdown

 Register the code action in `wls_code_actions:available_actions/0`

+You can see several examples for this in the projecc.
+For example, `wls_code_action_generalise_fun.erl` that implements the generalise refactoring.

-To understand how ELS Code Lenses works, see this article: [How to: Code Lenses](https://erlang-ls.github.io/articles/tutorial-code-lenses/).
+Alternatively, to understand how ELS Code Lenses works, see this article: [How to: Code Lenses](https://erlang-ls.github.io/articles/tutorial-code-lenses/).
 Code Actions has a similar behaviour.

 ### Wrangler forms

-For complex refactorings (eg. fold), Wrangler forms are introduced.
+For refactorings that need more complex io (eg. fold), Wrangler forms are introduced.

+To make these forms, highlight, semantic token and code lens LSP features are used.

-The form's state are handled by `wls_server`.
+The form's state are handled by `wls_server` that can be extended with more of these refactorings.